-As I’ve repeatedly insisted, my Heart Sisters blog readers are the smartest, kindest, sharpest and best-looking readers out there in the blogosphere.
 As part of my Dear Carolyn series of posts featuring my readers’ unique stories about becoming a heart patient, this one involves a plot twist that, sadly, sounds maddeningly familiar.
-Today’s Dear Carolyn tale focuses on one of my favourite themes in women’s heart health: being misdiagnosed with acid reflux during a heart attack, and it stars my loyal reader, Kathleen:
+It also involves a remarkable coincidence: a married couple who have their heart attacks eight days apart!
+Today’s tale focuses on one of my favourite themes in women’s heart health: being misdiagnosed with acid reflux during a heart attack, and it stars my longtime reader, Kathleen:

 “I arrived in the ER at around 9:30 p.m. on a Friday with pain in my chest, arms and back.
 The ER physician told me my EKG was ‘normal’, in a tone that suggested I was wasting his time.

 “I received a GI cocktail* (Carolyn’s note: see glossary at the end for translations of some terms in Kathleen’s letter) followed almost immediately by nitro.
 My chest pain was relieved, and the physician asked which remedy I thought had made the difference.
 I told him they were given back-to-back, so how was I to know?
 (I was also currently on Omeprazole for ongoing heartburn, and aspirin having had breast cancer in the past; I’d read that it can slow tumor growth, which the doctor was aware of.)

 “Fast forward two hours.
 The ER director stopped in to see how I was doing.
 I told her I was fine and waiting for discharge.
 She asked if my cardiac enzyme blood test results were back.
 I said no, as no labs were done.
 Within five minutes, they were drawing my blood.